sighupio/fury-getting-started/fury-alpha-on-eks/README.md

-# Furyctl on EKS
+# Furyctl alpha on EKS

-This step-by-step tutorial guides you to deploy the **Kubernetes Fury Distribution** (KFD) on an EKS cluster on AWS.
+This step-by-step tutorial guides you to deploy the **Kubernetes Fury Distribution** (KFD) on an EKS cluster on AWS using an alpha version of furyctl.

 This tutorial covers the following steps:

 1. Configure the EKS cluster with the configuration file `furyctl.yaml`
 2. Deploy an EKS Kubernetes cluster on AWS with `furyctl`
-3. Explore the Fury Kubernetes Distribution
+3. Explore the Kubernetes Fury Distribution
+4. Advanced Distribution usage
-4. Teardown of the environment
+5. Teardown of the environment

 > ⚠️ AWS **charges you** to provision the resources used in this tutorial.
 You should be charged only a few dollars, but we are not responsible for any costs that incur.
 >